Pharmaceutical pioneer seeks HK talent

-Noting this potential, United Kingdom-Belgian research-based pharmaceutical firm AstraZeneca and the Hong Kong Science and Technology Parks Corporation (HKSTP or HKSTPC) launched a co-incubation programme this month to support biomedical start-ups in their mission to develop integrated cancer treatment solutions to accelerate innovation in oncology, foster biomedical technologies in Hong Kong and enhance the city’s status as a leading biomedical innovation hub.
+Noting this potential, United Kingdom-Swedish research-based pharmaceutical firm AstraZeneca and the Hong Kong Science and Technology Parks Corporation (HKSTP or HKSTPC) launched a co-incubation programme this month to support biomedical start-ups in their mission to develop integrated cancer treatment solutions to accelerate innovation in oncology, foster biomedical technologies in Hong Kong and enhance the city’s status as a leading biomedical innovation hub.

 In the past decade, malignant cancerous tumours had been the number-one cause of death among all diseases in Hong Kong, according to Astrazeneca.

 "Today’s cancer treatment solutions, physical check-ups, diagnosis, treatment, follow-up and rehabilitation, are all interrelated.
 Improvements in either aspect of the patient journey will create huge opportunities to drive better treatment outcomes," Astrazeneca said in a statement .

 The programme will attract local and overseas start-ups to embed themselves in the Science Park and develop comprehensive oncology diagnosis and treatment solutions.
 Successful programme applicants will qualify for professional support from HKSTP, including funding support of as much as HK$6 million, working space and advanced laboratory facilities, as well as access to HKSTP’s value-added services platform which provides business matching opportunities with strategic partners and potential investors, and talent support.